Hold That Camera

 Hold That Camera is an American game show that ran on the DuMont Television Network's primetime schedule from August 27 to December 15, 1950.
-The series aired on Fridays at 8:30 PM Eastern.
+It was initially broadcast on Sundays from 7:30 to 8 p.m.
+Eastern Time.
+In September 1950 it was moved to Fridays from 8:30 to 9 p.m.
+E. T.

 Originally a game show hosted by Jimmy Blaine (1924-1967), after the first few episodes the format was completely overhauled into a variety show with Kyle MacDonnell as host.
-MacDonnell (1922-2004) was named "Miss Television 1948" by Time magazine.
 The orchestra leader was Ving Merlin.

+Production

+Ted Kneeland was the producer for West Hooker Productions Corporation in association with Emil Mogul.
+The director was Raymond E. Nelson.
+The writers were Kneeland and Myron Mahler.
+The sponsor was Esquire Boot Polish.

 Episode status

 Two episodes are known to exist: October 20, held by the J. Fred MacDonald collection at the Library of Congress and December 1, held by the Paley Center for Media.